Skandar Keynes: Lebanon

-Keynes and his family have been visiting Marjeyoun, Lebanon yearly despite the political situation since he was a child.
+Keynes and his family have been visiting Marjeyoun in Lebanon yearly, despite the political situation, since he was a child.
 "I was here in 1996 during Operation Grapes of Wrath.
 I was four at the time and had no concept that it was war," Keynes told a reporter.
 "I remember when the gravity of the situation dawned on me.
 It was during the 2006 July war, I was 14 then... but it didn't really shake my view of Lebanon as effectively a second home, a place where I come to and I have family."
 Cognisant of the Lebanese nationality law, he expressed, "I understand that in part the law that a mother cannot pass her nationality to her children is tied with the Palestinian issue...
 I would like to see the law changed and be considered Lebanese by the government.
 When I arrive at the airport, I would like to show a Lebanese passport, and go to my [family's] house without having to get permission..."